littlecodersh/LocalNote/README_EN.md

 # FAQ

-Q: I have an error `errorCode=19`, how should I deal with it?

-A: This is the hourly limit of evernote, you just need to wait for an hour.
-The whole Exception is `evernote.edam.error.ttypes.EDAMSystemException: EDAMSystemException(errorCode=19, rateLimitDuration=1039, _message=None)`.
-Login will also be limited in the hour, so warning about not loged in will be shown.

 Q: Will the first pull take a long time?

 A: It depands how big your files are, the downloading speed is about 200k/s.